EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.get_skytile_coo

-- get_skytile_coo function                                    Catalogue Description: Assuming some sky tileing (see tile_the_sky.m) and optional sub tileing for each tile, search for all the
+- get_skytile_coo function                                    Catalogue Description: Assuming some sky tileing (see tile_the_sky.m) and optional sub tileing for each tile, search for all the tiles which their centers found within some distance